Dina S. Hassan, Ingy M. Hashad*, Mohamed F. Abdel Rahman and Sahar M. Abdel-Maksoud Pages 869 - 876 ( 8 )

 Conclusion: This study shows that CX3CR1 T280M polymorphism does not affect the incidence of ACS the Egyptian population.
 Moreover, none of the genotypes were associated with higher FKN levels.

-Acute coronary syndrome, Inflammation, Fractalkine receptor, CX3CR1, T280M polymorphism, Egyptians.
+Acute coronary syndrome, inflammation, Fractalkine receptor, CX3CR1, T280M polymorphism, Egyptians.

-Clinical Biochemistry Unit, Faculty of Pharmacy and Biotechnology, German University in Cairo, Clinical Biochemistry Unit, Faculty of Pharmacy and Biotechnology, German University in Cairo, Biochemistry Department, Faculty of Pharmacy, October University for Modern Science and Arts, Giza, Clinical Biochemistry Unit, Faculty of Pharmacy and Biotechnology, German University in Cairo
+Clinical Biochemistry Unit, Faculty of Pharmacy and Biotechnology, German University in Cairo, Cairo, Clinical Biochemistry Unit, Faculty of Pharmacy and Biotechnology, German University in Cairo, Cairo, Biochemistry Department, Faculty of Pharmacy, October University for Modern Science and Arts, Giza, Clinical Biochemistry Unit, Faculty of Pharmacy and Biotechnology, German University in Cairo, Cairo